mozilla/code-review/docs/architecture.md

 ## Workflow

-1. For every new diff on [Mozilla Phabricator instance](https://phabricator.services.mozilla.com/), an Harbormaster build is created (more details on the [Phabricator page](phabricator.md)
+1. For every new diff on the [Mozilla Phabricator instance](https://phabricator.services.mozilla.com/), an Harbormaster build is created (more details on the [Phabricator page](phabricator.md)
-2. The build triggers an HTTP request towareds the Events system hosted on Heroku.
+2. The build triggers an HTTP request towards the Events system hosted on Heroku.
 3. The Heroku web instance parses the Phabricator payload and stores the relevant information in a Redis database
-4. A pool of Heroku workers poll the Redis database, one of them retrieve the stored build,
+4. A pool of Heroku workers polls the Redis database, one of them retrieves the stored build,
-5. That worker then fetches the stack of patches, and try to apply them locally,
+5. That worker then fetches the stack of patches, and tries to apply them locally,
 6. If the stack fails to apply, an error is reported directly on the Phabricator revision,
-7. If the stack applies cleanly, it's pushed on the Try server, exactcly like a developer would do,
+7. If the stack applies cleanly, it's pushed on the Try server, exactly like a developer would do,
 8. The Try server creates a decision task on Taskcluster,
 9. The Decision tasks creates followup tasks, with code analyzers, and a custom code-review task.
 10. The code analyzers run on the stack we produced, and list potential issues in a JSON file, that is stored and shared as a Taskcluster artifact,